devtofunmi/devtofunmi/README.md

 - :seedling: I'm Looking to elaborate with other developer

-- :zap: In my free time, I listen to music,talk to a woman and play some games.
+- :zap: In my free time, I listen to music,watch some movies,talk to the she and play some games.